CosmicGilligan/00-why-study-history/00-why-study-history.md

   <p><strong>Nazi Sympathizer</strong> — An individual or group that expresses support for, or refuses to condemn, Nazi ideology, policies, or actions.</p>

-  <p><strong>National Myth</strong> — A shared story about a nation’s past that often prioritizes unity and pride over factual accuracy and complexity.</p>
+  <p><strong>National Myth</strong> — A shared story about a nation's past that often prioritizes unity and pride over factual accuracy and complexity.</p>

-  <p><strong>Patriotism</strong> — Love for or devotion to one’s country.
+  <p><strong>Patriotism</strong> — Love for or devotion to one's country.
 Can be expressed constructively through civic engagement or destructively when tied to exclusionary or supremacist ideologies.</p>

   <p><strong>Sons of Liberty</strong> — A group of colonial American patriots who resisted British authority before the American Revolution, sometimes using violent or extralegal tactics.</p>